ProteusMRIgHIFU/BabelViscoFDTD/README.md

 *Y\** Feature is enabled, but not yet fully tested. *Y\+* Feature may be limited to only 32-bits addressable memory independently of the GPU memory available.

-OpenCL for Windows is operational via `pyopencl`.
-In Linux and MacOS, you can install pyopencl with `pip install pyopencl`.
+OpenCL for Windows and Apple Silicon systems is operational via `pyopencl`.
+In MacOS, you can install pyopencl with `pip install pyopencl`.
 In Windows, use one of the precompiled wheels in https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl.
-In MacOS, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
+In MacOS for X86-64 systems, an standalone OpenCL compiler (`pi_ocl`) is also included in BabelViscoFDTD.
 The FDTD kernels code is OpenCL >= 1.2 compliant.

 # Requirements
 ## Python 3.8 and up - x64